EESSI/docs/docs/blog/posts/2025/04/eessi-good.md

 The audience received EESSI as a valuable tool to have to take into account.
 Should we think about the replacement of the first "E" in its name?

-The video recording of the presentation will be available soon.
+The video recording of the presentation will be available soon, but you can find the slides [here](OODEESSIGOOD.pdf)